ryigits/ryigits/README.md

 - 🔭 I’m currently Looking for a new challenge

-- 🌱 I’m currently Working on React & TypeScript
+- 🌱 I’m currently Working on Coffee101-POS

 - 🤝 I’m available for EU Zone Developer positions.

 - 🌱 I’m currently learning TypeScript

-- 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc)

 - 💬 Ask me about **React and How to prepare an Espresso**